GianAlingog/pathfinder/README.md

 # Welcome to Pathfinder

-**Pathfinder** is a simple interface for simulating search algorithms such as DFS and BFS with your own mazes.
+**Pathfinder** is a simple interface for simulating graph traversal algorithms such as DFS and BFS with your own mazes.

 # Announcements